awslabs/data-on-eks/website/docs/job-schedulers-eks/argo-workflows-eks.md

 ![all-in-argoevents](things-argo-events.png)

 8. Test from SQS <br/>
-Send a message from SQS
+Send a message from SQS: {"message": "hello"}
 ![sqs](sqs.png)

+Argo Events would capture the message and trigger Argo Workflows to create a workflow for spark jobs.
 ```bash
 kubectl get wf -A

 NAMESPACE        NAME                           STATUS    AGE   MESSAGE
 argo-workflows   aws-sqs-spark-workflow-p57qx   Running   9s
 ```

 ## Destroy